timfulmer/bigdatahowto/AUTH.md

  granted.

 The trick is to not require too many document lookups while getting the job done.
-The key for the owner record may be <authentication>/<message-uuid>, with the contents a simple boolean telling if the user is registered or not.
-This should require only one additional document lookup per-private message action.
-We'll get a chance to see how this plays out in performance benchmarking at the end of this chapter.
+We'll get a chance to see how auth plays out in performance benchmarking at the end of this chapter.

 ##User Records